materialsinnovation/pymks/README.md

-The Notebooks can be viewed at [nbviewer.ipython.org](http://nbviewer.ipython.org/github/wd15/pymks/tree/master/notebooks/) and are automatically updated as changes are pushed to repository.
+The Notebooks can be viewed at [nbviewer.ipython.org](http://nbviewer.ipython.org/github/wd15/pymks/tree/master/notebooks/) and are automatically updated as changes are pushed to the repository.

 ## Authors